-Eighth grade health is required of all students and is taught every day for one quarter.
-Students will build on knowledge and information introduced in 6th grade and dive deeper into the major health issues teens face today and the risk factors involved in these areas.
+Eighth grade health is the second of two quarters required of all students in middle school.
+This class meets every day for one quarter.
+Students will build on previously learned knowledge and information introduced in 6th grade and dive deeper into the major health issues teens face today and the risk factors involved in these areas.
 Focus areas include the Physical, Mental and Social/Emotional components of health.
 Students will be taught the health-related skills and knowledge to live a healthy and productive life.
 Units of study include:

-- Mental health Stress, sleep, depression and other mental health issues facing teens - Social / Emotional health Building safe and healthy relationships, bullying prevention - Physical health and wellness Nutrition, Lifestyle disease - Understanding your body Human Growth and Development - Injury Prevention and Safety - Making safe and drug-free decisions
+- Mental health Stress, sleep, depression and other mental health issues facing teens - Social / Emotional health Building safe and healthy relationships - Physical health Nutrition, Chronic lifestyle disease - Human Growth and Development, pregnancy, and STDs - Controlled substances Opioids, Alcohol